plus-mobilitylab/netascore/docker.md

 To add optional input data sets, follow these steps:

 - acquire the file(s) for your area of interest - availability of DEM, noise map, etc. may largely depend on the area of interest
-- add the file(s) to the `data` subdirectory (where the settings file and weights profiles are located)
+- add the file(s) to the `data` subdirectory (where the settings file and mode profiles are located)
 - edit the settings file to add the new datasets and store it inside the `data` folder
 - execute NetAScore from the parent directory:
   `docker compose run netascore data/<your_settings_file>.yml` (where `<your_settings_file>` refers to the file name you chose for the edited settings file)